Welcome to today's edition of the Rush 24-7 podcast.

 They're trying to stretch this out or delay this as long as they can.

-Now the Facebook page recently deleted of the uh co-pilot appeared to show a smiling man in a dark brown jacket posing in front of the Golden Gate Bridge in San Francisco, and the page was wiped some time in the uh in the past couple of days.
+Now, the Facebook page recently deleted of the co-pilot appeared to show a smiling man in a dark brown jacket posing in front of the Golden Gate Bridge in San Francisco, and the page was wiped sometime in the past couple of days.

-The co-pilot, Lufthansa said that the co-pilot joined German wings in September 2013, right out of flight scruble.
+The co-pilot, Lufthans, has said that the co-pilot joined German Wings in September 2013 right out of flight screw.

 He had flown 630 hours.

-Yeah, they're actually gonna they're gonna look into background checks a little bit more extensively here.
+Yeah, they're actually going to look into background checks a little bit more extensively here.

 And they're saying, okay, well, maybe the pilot was depressed.